9ar9oorbi6eer/suduko-main-main/Report.md

       |     ^~~~~~~~~~

 ~~~
-i have tried fixing these warnings by trying to put the parameters as zeros since i have 5 parameters,this fixes the problem but then the delay stops working properly, therfore i decided to keep my code as it is with everything working but just having the warnings present.
+I have tried fixing these warnings by trying to put the parameters as zeros since I have 5 parameters.This fixes the problem but then the delay stops working properly, therefore I decided to keep my code as it is with everything working but just having the warnings present.

-i also believe my code is working properly due to multiple reasons.
-Reason 1 is due to the same output of the expected output in the assignment specification. when i validate a fully valid sudoku, the results come out as fully valid, and when i try an invlid sudoku my code points out where an error appears and how many valid rows, cols, and sub-grids are available.
+I also believe my code is working properly due to multiple reasons.
+Reason 1 is due to the same output of the expected output in the assignment specification.
+When I validate a fully valid sudoku, the results come out as fully valid, and when I try an invalid sudoku my code points out where an error appears and how many valid rows, cols, and sub-grids are available.
-i have created two text files, one text file contains a valid sudoku and the other contains descrepencies, i have tested both text files very carefully and have used online sources to check the validity of the sudokos which in return matched my output which makes me beleive that my code works fine. another reason why i think my code works fine is synchronisation.
-My code lets me know which thread is outputed last which is supposed to be thread 4, in addition to that, i do not get any segmentation fault or anything wrong with my code that would make me think that a race condition occured.
+I have created two text files, one text file contains a valid sudoku and the other contains descrepencies.
+I have tested both text files very carefully and have used online sources to check the validity of the sudokos which in return matched my output which makes me believe that my code works.
+Another reason why I think my code works fine is synchronisation.
+My code lets me know which thread is outputed last which is supposed to be thread 4.
+In addition to that, I do not get any segmentation fault or anything wrong with my code that would make me think that a race condition occurred.

 ## sample inputs and outputs from your running programs.

-after compiling the code, i will be validating the following sudoku, that is placed in the solution.txt text file
+After compiling the code, I will be validating the following sudoku that is placed in the solution.txt text file

 ~~~
 6 2 4 5 3 9 1 8 7